@nimadibaj

 -

-RE: Assistance Needed with RAW-MIPI-IMX462M Camera Integration on NVIDIA AGX Orin
+RE: Assistance Needed with RAW-MIPI-IMX462M Camera Integration on NVIDIA AGX Orinposted in Machine Vision camera

 @barbanevosa Actually, if you need to use video stream mode, it is recommended to use our color camera VEYE-MIPI-IMX462, which also supports monochrome image output.